 I would like to ask Assistant Deputy Minister Martine St-Louis to elaborate further on the member's question.
 Quana, Mr. Chairman.
+Chairman (interpretation): Thank you.
+Ms. St-Louis.

-Ms. St-Louis (interpretation): Thank you, Mr. Chairman. (interpretation ends) The department, in the last year, worked towards developing the Makittatiarniq planning guide.
+Ms. St-Louis (interpretation): Thank you, Mr. Chairman. (interpretation ends) The department, in the last year, worked towards developing the Makitattiarniq planning guide.
 It's a resource that describes the key elements for safe and caring schools and provides a planning framework for school staff.
 We also developed a teaching for positive behaviour handbook and it's going to be implemented in the next school year, followed by training.

 Finally, we developed an Inuglugijaittuq model for inclusive education and in relationship with occupational therapists.
-They work with the teacher; they train the teacher and all school staff to assist the school in becoming a trauma-informed environment.
+They work with the teacher; they train the teacher and all school staff to assist the school in becoming a traumainformed environment.
 Qujannamiik, Mr. Chairman.